21 Ways you can use Amazon Alexa for the elderly

 - Adjust the temperature with the Nest Learning Thermostat

-- Control your home security system with Z Wave
+- Control your home security devices with Z-Wave home automation system

 #4 Listen to your favourite music